eiso/go-engine/_examples/driver/docs/GKE-GUIDE.md

 ### Build the necessary binaries
 Be sure to update the registry address in the dockerfiles.

-In case you're only changing the driver code (`examples/git/git_example.go`) you only need to update `Dockerfile.driver`
+In case you're only changing the driver code (`_examples/driver/driver.go`) you only need to update `Dockerfile.driver`

 ```
-cd ~/go/src/github.com/chrislusf/gleam/docker/
+cd go-engine/_examples/driver/docker/
 vim Dockerfile.gleam
 vim Dockerfile.driver
 ```

 ```
+cd ../
 make clean
 make docker
 ```